csvidit/portfolio-2023/README.md

 The issue is that I want to display projects in a very specific order, and that order can change as projects evolve and new projects emerge.
 As a beginner/early intermediate GraphQL user, I have not figured out how I can give myself this kind of flexible (and granular control) over the order of items when returned using a GraphQL API call from Hygraph.
 Until an optimal solution is reached, the `/projects` route and content of it will be hardcoded in the form of a JavaScript object (which will be mapped into a component grid as with other content in routes elsewhere).

-## (Upcoming Feature) Backend and Logic - Contact Form
+## *New Feature* Backend and Logic - Contact Form

 There is no comprehensive backend, because for the most part there was not a reason to have one.
-The only major backend component is the `/contact route`, which is the `/app` router's version of a Next.js API route.
+The only major backend component is the `/contact` backend route handler, which is the `/app` router's version of a Next.js API route.
 This is for contact form submissions.

 ### How it Works

 * The UI of the contact form is modelled after a mock iMessage UI, with most interactivity coming from a standard form, and state and input management done through a `useReducer` hook.
-* When all the details have been collected from the form, the backend `/contact` API route is called via `POST`, which in turn fires a  call to Amazon SES (Simple Email Service) and sends a `FormData` object in the request body.
+* When all the details have been collected from the form, the backend `/contact` route handler is called via `POST`, which in turn fires a call to Resend and sends the user's `name`, `email`, and `message` in the request body.
-* In the API route, the `FormData` is parsed, and then combined into a standard barebones HTML email body to be send through SES to me.
+* In the API route, the request body is parsed and filled into a formatted email template.
+This email is then sent via a Resend reserved custom subdomain and my email address.
+Both the Resend reserved email address and Vidit Khandelwal's email address (where I would receive the form submissions) are stored as server-only environment variables which makes sure that these are never exposed to the client.

 ### Key Decisions

-* Why use Amazon SES?
+* **Why use Resend?**
-It is a low-stakes way of demonstrating my AWS knowledge.
-It is also fancy.
-I like using enterprise software.
-Jokes aside, it was also the cheapest service when you consider the fact that a lot of free form-to-email sending services like Formspree are restrictive in their free limits and have a higher monthly fee once you surpass the free tier.
-Also, SES opens the door to many more possibilites, customization, and control over what exactly happens.
+If you had read the README a while ago, you may have noticed that my initial design decision for the contact form involved using Amazon SES.
+This is why I did not use it:
+  * Setting up SSL certificates for a custom domain and other required verifications was time consuming and hard to maintain.
+  * Using SES only for contact forms was inefficient because it still required doing all the setting up and configuration, both in the project itself and in the AWS console.
+This was not worth it for a simple contact form-triggered email.
+  * Resend was much more friendly, with a straightforward API, Next.js-specific documentation, and easy integration with other libraries such as react-email.
+  * The admin console was much simpler since it did not have all the complexity of the AWS console.
+  * The free-tier of Resend is VERY generous - 100 emails per day, 3,000 emails per month at no extra charge.
+  * It provided all email and email body customization options that I required, and will require in the future.

-* Why use an API route?
-Why not a direct API call fire to SES?
-If someone on a browser (i.e., client side) looks enough, they can make out blocks of raw JavaScript even after Next.js compiles them into static files.
+* **Why use an API route?
+Why not a direct API call fire to Resend?** If someone on a browser (i.e., client side) looks enough, they can make out blocks of raw JavaScript even after Next.js compiles them into static files.
 This is not that big of a deal until you consider the fact that your environment variables can also get exposed to the client-side.
-Obviously, I do not want someone to gain access to my AWS Access Keys and Secret Keys.
-(Even if you did gain access to them, those keys are very restricted -- they only have IAM access to SES for sending emails, and I can rate-limit the access or rotate the keys at any time).
+Obviously, I do not want someone to gain access to my Resend keys, and use up my email limits or get access to the email addresses themselves.

+* **But what about the performance and stability you were talking about with regards to AWS?** Fun fact, Resend is just a more beginner and developer-friendly abstraction over Amazon SES.
+So, I am getting the best of both worlds.

 (c) 2023 Vidit Khandelwal.
 All rights reserved.
 All wrongs reserved, too.